NimbusIQ/nimbus-gemini-claims-ai/docs/INVESTOR_SUMMARY.md

-# Nimbus IQ AI Research Lab: Executive Investor Summary
+# Nimbus Roofing AI Research Lab: Executive Investor Summary

 **Date:** May 2025
 **Stage:** Seed / Early Growth
-**Website:** www.nimbusiq.ai
+**Website:** www.nimbusroofing.com
-**Contact:** dustin@nimbusiq.ai
+**Contact:** dustin@nimbusroofing.com

 ---

 ## 1. Company Overview
-Nimbus IQ is a **vertical SaaS** company building the "Autonomous Operating System" for the $156B Roofing & Restoration industry.
+Nimbus Roofing AI is a **vertical SaaS** company building the "Autonomous Operating System" for the $156B Roofing & Restoration industry.
 We replace fragmented, manual legacy workflows with a unified platform powered by **Sovereign AI Agents**.

 Our mission is to move construction companies from "manually managed" to "autonomously executed" by deploying AI that can see (Vision), think (Reasoning), and act (Tools).